shakes76/PatternAnalysis-2024/recognition/ADNI_classification_YunruC_S4901409/README.md

         return x
 ```
 ### 3. train.py
 There are three functions contained in `train.py`.
 The first is the `plot_metrics` whcih generates the graphs for training and validation losses, as well as accuracy over the epochs, and saves the graph to `save_path` if provided.
 The other two functions, `train` and `validate`, are responsible for training and validating the model, calculating the average loss, accuracy, and confusion matrix.
 To maintain repeatability, set seeds during training.
 Since hyperparameters in training GFNet are significant on its performance, an Optuna study is employed to identify the optimal values for the learning rate, weight decay rate and drop path rate within the provided range.
+A total of 10 trials are conducted, with 30 epochs run for each trial.The best model (model with the highest val accuracy) from each trial is also saved.

 ```python
 learning_rate = trial.suggest_loguniform('lr', 1e-5, 1e-3)